 One of the most romantic gardens and on the National Register of Historic Places, the Rose Garden was built with 4,000 tons of Palo Pinto County sandstone and completed in 1933.
 After years of work, the Rose Garden was rededicated on October 15, 2017.
 This premier garden should be on your “do not miss” list.

 The Shelter House– The historic Shelter House sits high above the Rose Ramp and provides a panoramic view of the Lower Rose Garden and Reflection Pond.

 The Rose Ramp– The Rose Ramp is located between the Shelter House and Lower Rose Garden.
 It features stone walkways that wind past beds of roses flower beds and a beautiful cascade of water down the center.

 The Lower Rose Garden– The Lower Rose Garden is located at the bottom of the Rose Ramp and features seasonal beds on either side.
 For information on holding your ceremony in the Lower Rose Garden click HERE.

 The Republic of Texas Rose Garden– Located between the Oval and Lower Rose Garden, the Rose Garden offers winding paths through beautiful flower beds and trellises.

 The Oval Rose Garden-The Oval Rose Garden is connected to the main Rose Garden by a colonnade of nine stone and wood trellises.
-Four portals provide entrances to the Oval Rose Garden and at its center is a small stone gazebo.
-For information on holding your ceremony in the Oval Rose Garden click HERE.
+Four portals provide entrances to the Oval Rose Garden and at its center is a stone gazebo.
+For information on holding your ceremony in the Oval Rose Garden, click HERE.